romilbhardwaj/cilantro/experiments/cluster_sharing/README.md

    * `quasar` - Our adaptation of the policy presented in [Quasar](https://dl.acm.org/doi/10.1145/2541940.2541941) (`Quasar` in the paper).
    * `parties` - Our adaptation of the policy presented in [PARTIES](https://dl.acm.org/doi/10.1145/3297858.3304005) (`PARTIES` in the paper).

-6. After the experiment is done, clean up your cluster by running:
+7. After all experiments are done, clean up your cluster by running:
    ```
    # If running EKS
     ./starters/delete_eks_cluster.sh
    # If running kind cluster
     ./starters/delete_kind_cluster.sh
    ```
-7. To plot the results fetched by the `fetch_results.sh` script, run:
+8. To plot the results fetched by the `fetch_results.sh` script, run:
    ```sh
     python plot_results.py
     ```